PreMiD/Activities/docs/v1/api/presence-data.md

 # PresenceData Interface

 The `PresenceData` interface defines the structure of the data that is sent to Discord to display in the user's status.
-It allows you to customize what information is shown in the Discord Rich Presence.
+It allows you to customize what information is shown in the Discord Activity.

 ## Structure